 When you start getting interested in the software development process you quickly realize that many IT businesses delegate projects to third parties, very often in order to save money and hand in the task to experts with a specific know-how.
 When researching a place to outsource, there are three main types of IT outsourcing to consider: onshore, nearshore and offshore.
-In this article we delve into what these terms mean.
+In this article, we delve into what these terms mean and explain the advantages and disadvantages.

 Onshore software development

 When you decide to choose an outsourcing option that is the closest to where you are originally based then you onshore software developers.
 It usually means working with companies that are located in your home country.
 For example, if your company is based in Warsaw, onshoring would mean hiring a team in Cracow.
-The most prominent advantages of this type of development is that you and the team of specialists come from the same culture, speak the same language and in case of a face-to-face meeting you don’t have to spend a lot of time on travelling.
+The most prominent advantages of this type of development are that you and the team of specialists come from the same culture, speak the same language and in case of a face-to-face meeting you don’t have to spend a lot of time on travelling.
+What is more, the law or tax regulations are the same for everyone, so it is easier to conclude contracts, settle accounts, pay taxes, meet quality requirements or maintain intellectual property rights.

 However, onshoring is usually very costly, especially when compared to the two other software development methods.
 For example, using data from PayScale, a Danish programmer earns an average of €60,000 per year.
 In turn, a Polish programmer earns an average of €22,000 per year.
 According to data collected by us as a recruitment and outsourcing agency, this amount fluctuates around €40,000.
 The above example shows that for a Danish company, nearshoring may turn out to be more cost-effective than onshoring, and the savings may amount to €20,000.